ZacharyCosenza/GradStuff_Cosenza/README.md

-# Instructions for Download and Use
+# Instructions for Download and Use (Also Work in Progress)

 These are two python files that summarize my ongoing use of Bayesian Optimization (BO) work during my PhD.
 I primarily use these methods to solve difficult problems